alastairhm/nexusrpm/README.md

 Run with

-docker run -it --name rpmbuilder rpmbuild:latest
+docker run -it --name rpmbuilder alastairhm/rpmbuild:latest